SolaceSamples/solace-samples-dotnet/docs/_tutorials/topic-to-queue-mapping.md

 > csc /reference:SolaceSystems.Solclient.Messaging_64.dll /optimize /out:TopicToQueueMapping.exe TopicToQueueMapping.cs
 ```

-You need `SolaceSystems.Solclient.Messaging_64.dll` at compile and runtime time and `libsolclient_64.dll` at runtime in the same directory where your source and executables are.
+You need `SolaceSystems.Solclient.Messaging_64.dll` (or `SolaceSystems.Solclient.Messaging.dll`) at compile and runtime time and `libsolclient.dll` at runtime in the same directory where your source and executables are.

 Both DLLs are part of the Solace C#/.NET API distribution and located in `solclient-dotnet\lib` directory of that distribution.